Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor

-Now we show the detail of computation of $\mathcal{I}_{trumpet}$, which is given by the following integral,\\\\ \textbf{Higher genus contribution to the One-Point function:} Integral involving the computation of higher genus one point function has the following form:
+Now we show the details of the computation of $\mathcal{I}_{trumpet}$, which is given by the following integral,\\\\ \textbf{Higher genus contribution to the One-Point function:} Integral involving the computation of higher genus one point function has the following form:

-where $\Gamma(a,b)$ is the incomplete Gamma function.\footnote{Due to non-zero cut-off $g$.} Now to calculate $\mathcal{I}^{Trumpet}|_{g>>1}$ we again perform the kernel integration.
+where $\Gamma(a,b)$ is the incomplete Gamma function.\footnote{Due to non-zero cutoff $g$.} Now to calculate $\mathcal{I}^{Trumpet}|_{g>>1}$ we again perform the kernel integration.
 Using (\ref{3.8}), we get the same delta function.
 So after the deformation, the integral becomes,

 Similarly, we can calculate the undeformed integral for $g=1,n=1$.
 For that we have to focus on $\mathcal{V}_{1,1}(b)$.\\

 The Weil-Peterson volume at one boundary and one genus is given by,\cite{Saad:2019lba}